-If the Brexit takes place, then the UK will exit from the customs union, which means that UK will have to leave all FTAs established by the European Union.
-It is mandatory because all members of a custom union should establish the same tariffs toward the other members and vice versa.
-As the automobile and pharmaceuticals sectors are accounting for most of the British exports, it will lose its competitivity compared to the European Union toward the Vietnamese market.
+If Brexit takes place, then the UK will exit from the customs union, which means that UK will have to leave all FTAs established by the European Union.
+It is mandatory because all members of a customs union should establish the same tariffs toward the other members and vice versa.
+As the automobile and pharmaceuticals sectors are accounting for most of the British exports, it will lose its competitiveness compared to the European Union in the Vietnamese market.

 This retention is aiming to protect British businesses from a drastic change that they may not be able to swallow.

-According to the last statistics established by the World Bank in terms of trades (2017), Vietnam is the 51st export partner and the 22nd import partner of the UK.
+According to the last statistics established by the World Bank in terms of trade (2017), Vietnam is the 51st export partner and the 22nd import partner of the UK.
 On the opposite way, the UK is the 9th export partner and the 22nd import partner of Vietnam.
-Still in 2017 flows of goods departing from Vietnam and going to UK were valued at 5.4 billion USD, while flows from UK to Vietnam were valued at 745 million USD.
-As usual when it comes to Vietnam, the trade balance is largely benefiting to Vietnam with the UK.
+Still in 2017 flows of goods departing from Vietnam and going to the UK were valued at 5.4 billion USD, while flows from the UK to Vietnam were valued at 745 million USD.
+As usual, when it comes to Vietnam, the trade balance is largely benefiting Vietnam with the UK.

-The United Kingdom is largely importing broadcasting equipment, furniture, textile footwear, leather footwear, computers, coconuts, Brazil nuts and cashews, non-knit women and men’s suit from Vietnam.
+The United Kingdom is largely importing broadcasting equipment, furniture, textile footwear, leather footwear, computers, coconuts, Brazil nuts and cashews, and non-knit women's and men’s suits from Vietnam.

-FNM Note: The EVFTA or its British version after the Brexit implemented, will be a great business opportunity if you’re aiming to start or extend your trades between the two countries.
+FNM Alert: The EVFTA or its British version after Brexit is implemented, will be a great business opportunity if you’re aiming to start or extend your trades between the two countries.
 FNM Vietnam can be a privileged partner for you to increase your supply chain and optimize your transport chain between the two continents.

 3.1.1) Storage service in Vietnam

 We can welcome and store your goods all the time you want in our great warehouses of HCMV, Hai Phong and Quy Nhon.
-We can then send them on your request, to UK or in the delivery address in Vietnam, depending on the direction of your freight.
-Our very recent facilities, well designed and well maintained are secured 24/7 with CCTV equipment and our great security teams.
+We can then send them on your request, to the UK, or to the delivery address in Vietnam, depending on the direction of your freight.
+Our very recent facilities, well-designed and well maintained, are secured 24/7 with CCTV equipment and our great security teams.
 We’re perfectly aware of anything happening and can act consequently in the best delays to avoid any issue.

-In UK our network is enabling us to have also competitive rates for storage services in every city.
-We are also uncompromising on security there, and the same conditions are applied on both countries.
+In the UK our network is enabling us to have also competitive rates for storage services in every city.
+We are also uncompromising on security there, and the same conditions are applied to both countries.

-You may be interested in packing your shipment on your own, to optimize your shipping budget?
-If yes, the following paragraphs are containing all the tricks and tips that a pro packer, like FNM Vietnam can provide to novice.
-But first, you should keep in mind before getting started that this is one of the most important phases of the transfer process, and it must be proceeded meticulously.
+You may be interested in packing your shipment on your own, to optimize your shipping budget.
+If yes, the following paragraphs are containing all the tricks and tips that a pro packer, like FNM Vietnam, can provide to novices.
+But first, you should keep in mind before getting started that this is one of the most important phases of the transfer process, and it must have proceeded meticulously.
 The packing of your goods is enabling your cargo to travel the world without being damaged on arrival, so it is the first way to protect your goods.
 Also, if you prefer to use our packing services, do not hesitate to send us a quote request.